Relationships, sex and health education

 Many schools are already providing excellent teaching in these subjects.
 Newcastle City Council is working hard with its partners in health and the voluntary sector to support schools to get ready to teach the new guidance from September.
 Training and workshops for teachers and a ‘Gold Standard for RSE’ will help support the great teaching that is already taking place.

-RSE helps children and young people to build healthy relationships, stay safe both on and offline, understand the world in which they are growing up, as well as understanding the importance of equality, empathy and respect for each other.
+RSE helps children and young people to build healthy relationships, stay safe both on and offline, understand the world in which they are growing up, as well as understanding the importance of equality, empathy and respect for each other, despite our differences.
 As the first ever local authority to be named Stonewall’s number one employer for LGBT (lesbian, gay, bisexual and transgender) inclusion, Newcastle City Council are committed to equality and fairness and welcomes an LGBT-inclusive curriculum that teaches children about all of the different types of loving, healthy relationships and families that exist in our society.
+This will be delivered in the context of teaching about life in modern Britain and helping children and young people to understand and empathise with different faith and non-faith perspectives on healthy relationships.
 We recognise that when pupils and staff feel comfortable, understood and safe from bullying, they will learn much better and be much happier at school.